Water is Vital to Your Survival! What is Your Plan?

 - Fill five-gallon buckets and containers for water needs like flushing toilets and washing clothes.

-I also would recommend having a good filtration system in case you need to use unpurified water.
-A LifeStraw works great for one person to drink water safely.
-A Berkey filter system works well for a family.
+I also recommend having a good filtration system in case you need to use unpurified water.
+A LifeStraw or Sawyer filter works well for one person to drink water safely, while a Berkey filter system or other filter systems work well for a family.
 When you are going through an emergency situation, the last thing you need is a sick person or people due to unsafe drinking water.

 I would also be aware of the water sources surrounding your land.
 Is there a creek or river nearby?
 Is there an abandoned farm place with a working hand pump and well?
 Is there a lake that you can pump water from?
 I keep topographical maps of my area in a file for this information.
-It may save your life to have this information on hand.
+Having this information on hand may save your life.

-For more ideas and motivation for storing water for emergency needs, I asked my fellow bloggers for their water articles.
+I asked my fellow bloggers for their water articles to get more ideas and motivation for storing water for emergencies.
 Here is some really great information!

 Whatever the emergency or crisis is, you cannot live without water.
-You need to have some on hand, a way to get more, a way to filter for drinking, and be able to do as much as possible to conserve water.
-Make storing water at the top of your to-do list for prepping!
+You need to have some on hand, a way to get more, a way to filter drinking water, and the ability to do as much as possible to conserve water.
+Make storing water a top priority when prepping!

 Thanks for reading,